13 Picture Hanging Hacks for Perfect Walls

 Hang Shelves Instead

-With these picture frames, you don’t have to mess with positioning hooks.
+With these shelves to hold your picture frames, you don’t have to mess with positioning hooks.
 Your photos and artwork will never go crooked, and best of all, you can “redecorate” instantly just by swapping things around.
 There’s no need to patch holes every time you move a picture.
-We’ll walk you though how to hang shelves perfectly.

 Sawtooth Tape Measure Hanger